St. John’s Summer Program

 - Flight bag & portfolio of all travel documents

-- Lunches, Tips to your guide and driver.
+- Lunches, Tips to your guide & driver Available as optional: Travel Insurance

 Make your way to your local airport where you will board your overnight flight(s) to Paris.
 Your meals are served on board.